 I love channel learning.
 It just makes sense and is completely and beautifully tied to the bottom line.
 Pure unadulterated learning for the sake of money.
-Two of my favorite things learning and money are.
+Two of my favorite things – learning and money.

-You are a company, you’re growing and you have a sales force.
+Let’s say you’re growing company and you have a sales team.
 You assess them, hire them, train them, let them ramp up and hope they can sell.
 If you are right, you have a producing salesperson and your company takes an incremental step forward.

 If you are wrong, it takes six to nine months to find out and $100,000 for the effort of recruiting, hiring, salary and benefits – if you are lucky.
 Multiply that by 1000 or 2000 sales people and you have a lot riding on each hire.

 If you are really growing, you inevitably outpace your ability to hire and develop and need a channel of partners.

 What is a Channel?